newbieg/spellChecking/README.md

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQny2VaGJLzgYvDjFdqL4pESFlhWOrPZPR3sbj00t25SN_1AmqQqA" alt="Caesar Salad, pic is from pixabay and was labeled for reuse with modification." width=400px height = 300px>

 Decode and Encode messages using a caesar cypher (or rot13).
 This is a toy, do not use for anything requiring actual encryption.
-The fact that this code can guess the correct encryption key in less than a second should indicate that this is <em style="color: red;">NOT</em> a proffesional encryption method.
+The fact that this code can guess the correct encryption key in less than a second using a brute-force method should indicate that this is <em style="color: red;">NOT</em> a proffesional encryption method.
+I chose the brute force method of decryption because it is so easy to break, and it had a better chance of accuracy.
+The other method, saying that 'e' is the most common letter and knowing how common the rest are, well, that's a good idea for a long message, but loses accuracy as the message you're dealing with gets shorter.
+If the appropriate library is used, this might even be faster than the 'character fingerprint' method for all languages, though that's just me spouting out nonsense since I haven't tested it in any other language besides what you're reading right now.
+The main goal of this file was to practice code reuse and code maintenance.
+I'm eventually going to rewrite it to deal with punctuation and capital letters, but for now proof of concept is solid.

 # Wild Cards
 g++ wildCard.cpp